If you do not change direction you may end up where you are heading! Lou Tzu, 570-490 BC

 When considering all of the above I strongly felt that I needed to embark on further training and in 2007 I trained as a Master Practitioner in Eating Disorders and Obesity at The National Centre for Eating Disorders (NCFED).
 I am a Registered Supervisor with the NCFED and recognised as one of their most experienced specialists in this area.
 I am attending again this years training course as an assistant to Deanne Jade, Principal and Founder of the NCFED, in order to ensure my skills remain cutting edge.

 I have a solid reputation of being a caring and approachable therapist with an ability to very quickly put my clients at ease and yet more importantly an ability to directly get to the heart of the presenting issues and together get the job done, whilst supporting my clients to move into psychological health and in turn helping them to live the life they deserve to live.
 I am passionate about my work and love what I do and consider myself extremely lucky to be working in a job I have so much energy for.

 1) “Take the food, weight & shape off your mind,” a successful and dynamic course devised for the general public starting again in September (although I have had therapists on my courses with much success ) details on my course page.

-2) Working With Eating Disorders Ethically and With Competence (for professionals working in this world and who would like to be able to support clients presenting with distressed eating issues, courses in November and account for CPD hours) .
+2) Working With Eating Disorders Ethically and With Competence (for professionals working in this world and who would like to be able to support clients presenting with distressed eating issues, courses in April which accounts for 14 CPD hours) .